 The mixed livestock-polyculture business is divided into various production areas (market gardening, sheep and horse rearing, rice farming, beekeeping, etc.), which rely on coordination, pooling and collaboration.
 This forms a virtuous circle that is not just beneficial for the ecosystems, but also creates an improved circular economy that benefits people and nature.
 The farm supports the activity of the Domain du Possible University, the purpose of which is to host research/action projects (optimisation of substance cycles, the effects of transition to agro-forestry on an agricultural region, restoration of short-circuit sheep chains, etc.) and organise training courses (mound cultivation, market gardening permaculture, seed production, forest gardening, etc.).
 The overall activity is supported by a high-level scientific committee comprising Perrine and Charles Herve Gruyer, Lydia and Claude Bourguignon, Vandana Shiva, Marc Dufumier, Jacques Caplat, Bruno Sirven, Stephane Durand, Francis Halle and Marc Andre Selosse.

-- Publication of doctoral theses on the change of scale in.
+- Publication of doctoral theses on the theme of change of scale in agroecology.

-- Training courses on agroecology methods: agroforestry, permaculture.
+- Vocational Training courses on agroecology methods: agroforestry, permaculture….

-- In the longer term: influence on other institutions and support for converting large farms.
+- In the longer term: influencing policies, institutions and technical support for converting large farms.

 The Domaine du Possible University is based at a 136-hectare farm dedicated to research and training, 15 kilometres outside Arles between Crau and Camargue.
 The farm was set up in response to the urgent need for change in the agricultural and food model, and to increase supplies from agroecology in particular.
 Research at the university is mainly focused on the best possible synergy between the various activities within a mixed livestock-polyculture business.
 The aim of the research and training programmes is to raise awareness to agroecology and the change of scale.